|07240162||Faculty of Economic and Management Sciences|

 |Minimum duration of study: 1 year||Total credits: 125|

-The department can only accommodate 60 students in the honours programme.
+The department can accommodate a maximum of 60 students in the honours programme.

 The degree programme can be completed within one year, but must be completed within two years.
 Lectures are presented in English during week evenings.
 Full particulars of the degree programme are contained in a brochure which is available on the departmental website.